 On the way to the Kruger National Park, visitors can enjoy wildlife experiences at Manyeleti, home to the Big Five.
-Adventurers can attempt mountain climbing at the Mangwazi Nature Reserve and enjoy the Mapulaneng Trail at Zoeknog.
-The Inyaka Dam at Bushbuckridge is also worth a visit.
+Adventurers can attempt mountain climbing at the Mangwazi Nature Reserve, enjoy the Mapulaneng Trail at Zoeknog and the Injaka Dam at Bushbuckridge.